modestimpala/OdinOnDemand/README.md

 ### VLC audio diagnostics

-For an audio-popping test, set `Decoder Audio Stats = true` in the existing `[YouTube]` section of `BepInEx/config/OdinOnDemand/config.cfg` before launching:
+To diagnose audio issues, enable this client-side option in the existing `[YouTube]` section of `BepInEx/config/OdinOnDemand/config.cfg`:

 ```ini
 [YouTube]
 Decoder Audio Stats = true
 ```

-This client-side option defaults to `false` and applies to VLC playback, including YouTube, radio, and Twitch.
-It writes `[VLC audio #N]` summaries to the BepInEx log (`BepInEx/LogOutput.log`) every five seconds, plus snapshots on playback end or shutdown.
-Each playback session has its own ID.
-Counters are cumulative since enabling collection; compare consecutive summaries for activity during an interval.
-Live changes to the config entry also take effect during playback, but editing the file alone does not reload it.
+It defaults to `false` and covers all VLC playback.
+While enabled, `[VLC audio #N]` summaries are written to the output log every five seconds and when playback ends or the game shuts down.

-The header records the PCM format, Unity output rate, and DSP buffer configuration.
-Summaries include:
+Logs include the PCM format, Unity output rate, DSP buffer settings, and:

-- VLC/Unity callback counts and frames received, written to the queue, submitted to Unity, and requested by Unity. **Submitted does not mean audible**: these counters stop at the Unity PCM callback, before mixing, spatialization, and device output.
+- Callback and frame counts from VLC through Unity. **Submitted does not mean audible**; measurement stops before mixing, spatialization, and device output.
-- `underrunFrames` for an empty active queue, `scheduledSilenceFrames` for PCM whose presentation time is still in the future, and separate inactive read/write counts for paused or stopped output.
-- Late-frame drops, expired unconsumed frames, cleared queued frames, timestamp resets and maximum timestamp skew, reader-clock resets, flushes, redundant activation calls, position callbacks, and seeks.
-Preparation, pause, seek, and stop can legitimately increase reset/clear counts.
+- Queue underruns, scheduled silence, inactive reads/writes, dropped or cleared frames, timing resets, flushes, callbacks, and seeks.
-- Current queue duration, the latest callback's estimated Unity prefetch duration, producer backpressure waits, maximum callback gaps, and the AudioSource's playing/virtualized state, pitch, and volume.
+- Queue and prefetch duration, backpressure, callback gaps, and AudioSource state, pitch, and volume.

-No per-callback log messages or stream URLs are emitted by these diagnostics, and general **Debug Logging** is not required.
-Collection and summaries stop when disabled.
-Turn the option off after the test; review the rest of the log for sensitive information before sharing it.

 ## Recipes